-(Relationships Education, Relationships and Sex Education (RSE) & Health Education, DfE, 2019)
+(Relationships Education, Relationships and Sex Education (RSE) & Health Education, DfE, 2021)

-1.2.7 We the Jigsaw PSHE Curriculum to teach about Personal Safety.
-These lessons support children to recognise if they are feeling safe or unsafe in their relationships with family, friends and online.
+- 1.2.7 We use the Personal Safety Units from the Jigsaw Sheme of Work.
+These units support children to recognise if they are feeling safe or unsafe in their relationships with family, friends and online.
 This includes considering the importance of permission seeking and giving in relationships, and the sort of boundaries which are appropriate both on and offline.
 Children are encouraged to consider the qualities they would look for in a trusted adult, how to judge whether a secret feels safe or unsafe and how to seek support if they are asked to keep an unsafe secret.
 Children learn that each person's body belongs to them, the correct language for body parts, including genitals, how to identify unsafe or inappropriate physical contact.
 With the older children, they learn about what sorts of behaviours constitute abuse and neglect.
-All children have opportunities to practice seeking help or advice from others, including from their Networks of Support, and develop their problem-solving strategies, which can be applied in a range of contexts.
+All children have opportunities to practice seeking help or advice from others, including from their Networks of Support, and develop their problem-solving strategies, which can be applied in a range of contexts. - 1.2.9 We use Safer Spaces Toolkit developed by the Cambridgeshire PSHE Service which supports schools with listening to pupil voice, building awareness and engaging in reflection as part of a whole school approach to preventing sexist attitudes and behaviours which cause others to feel unsafe.